Department of Chemistry and Biochemistry Seminars

 Ms. Amanda Byer will defend her Ph.D in Biochemistry beginning with a presentation titled "Radical Chemistry - Mechanism and Function in the Radical SAM Superfamily."
 Amanda's advisor is Prof. Joan Broderick.
 1 pm in the Byker Auditorium.

 Dr. Gerhard Koenig, Research Associate, Institute for Quantitative Biomedicine, Rutgers University will present “Quantitative predictions of chemical equilibria based on computer simulations”.
 Byker Auditorium at 3:10 pm.
 Prof. Roland Hatzenpichler host.

 Friday, Sept 28 -

-Dr. Francisco Asturias, University of Colorado's Medical School will present "Cryo-EM Studies of Transcriptional Regulation by Mediator."
+Dr. Francisco Asturias, from the School of Medicine, Biochemistry and Molecular Genetics, University of Colorado will present "Cryo-EM Studies of Transcriptional Regulation by Mediator."
 Byker Auditorium at 3:10 pm.
 Prof. Martin Lawrence host.

 Friday, Oct 12